hotNipi/node-red-contrib-ui-level/README.md

 The node's `Unit` will be displayed near the current value.
 Exact position of the unit depends on choosed layout.
 The unit can be any `string`, for example: `lbs psi F°`

-The min amd max values are customizable within the configuration but cannot be set with a msg.
+The min and max values are customizable within the configuration but cannot be set with a msg.

 The segments's values and colors are also customizable within the configuration but cannot be set with a msg.